TV Series Review

 Zooey Deschanel isn't exactly a "new" girl.
 Not anymore.
 After being an indie-comedy "it" girl for a few years (Our Idiot Brother, Your Highness, (500) Days of Summer), she bounced over to the broader world of situation comedy to serve as the doe-eyed cornerstone of Fox's sex-drenched laugher.

 Deschanel plays Jess, a buoyant free spirit who, after breaking up with her boyfriend, begins rooming with a trio of self-absorbed dudes.
-(There's sad sack Nick; Schmidt, a slimy womanizer; and Winston Bishop, a semipro basketball player who just returned from a stint in Latvia.)
+(There's sad sack Nick; Schmidt, a slimy womanizer; and Winston Bishop, a semipro basketball player who once played in Latvia.)
 It's a premise that seems to owe a lot to long-gone Three's Company—a show that, in its day, was considered fairly racy.
 But it wasn't even in New Girl's zip code.